smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

     expanded parameter pack.
 [TODO: Explain more.
 Where are those parameters?]

-The main takeaway here is that, within the scope of the template declaration, ``TemplateTypeParmDecl`` acts like the declaration of a new type, namely a fresh ``TemplateTypeParmType`` that is associated with that particular parameter.

 It is also worth noting that ``TemplateTypeParmDecl`` does not have a direct pointer to its ``TemplateDecl``.
 Instead, to navigate to the ``TemplateDecl``, one must use ``DeclCtx`` to get to the templated